redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/zero-drama-cloudflare-workers-github-actions.md

 # Zero‑drama Cloudflare Workers releases with GitHub Actions

-## Goals

-- Single click (or API) deploys to staging/production
-- Deterministic builds with pinned toolchains
-- Secure secrets and environment handling
-- Clear, fast pipeline

-## Workflow at a glance

-- Manually triggered workflow with an environment selector (`staging` or `production`)
-- Set up Node + pnpm, pin `wrangler`, install dependencies
-- Builds the app, then deploys with `wrangler deploy --env <env>`
+Shipping a [Cloudflare Workers](https://developers.cloudflare.com/workers/) release should be boring—in a good way.
+This workflow is a small, repeatable [GitHub Actions](https://docs.github.com/actions) pipeline you can trigger on demand with an environment selector (`staging` or `production`).
+It pins the toolchain for deterministic builds, keeps secrets in the right place, and runs fast so releases feel like a single click or API call.

+At a glance, the job checks out the repository, sets up Node and pnpm, installs dependencies, builds the project, and then deploys with [Wrangler](https://developers.cloudflare.com/workers/wrangler/) using `wrangler deploy --env <env>`.
+Concurrency is enabled to prevent overlapping deploys to the same environment, so each release is serialized per target ([GitHub Actions concurrency](https://docs.github.com/actions/using-jobs/using-concurrency)).
+The workflow is triggered manually with a typed input ([`workflow_dispatch` inputs](https://docs.github.com/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch)).

 ```yaml
 # .github/workflows/deploy-worker.yml